Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (Left to right) Flame bowl by Tim.
 Carved plaque by Ashley.
 2 bowls with leather bound rim by Glenis.

-April 2024 meeting – the results of the Prickle Pear Challenge, and some gadgets made by our members.
+The results of the Prickle Pear challenge, and some gadgets made by our members.

 (Above) Prickly Pear challenge entrants; Ian O, Quentin, Ben, Keith, Peter, Tim, Clive and Ian P. (Below) some of the entries.